mohamad-mansor/Quote-Generator/README.md

 1. Clone this repository.

-2. Install any dependencies using a package manager like npm (if any).
+2. Install any dependencies using a package manager like npm .

 3. Open the index.html file in your web browser.